Wild Geese II: Production

-The original film had not been particularly popular in the US, but performed better around the world.
+The original film The Wild Geese had not been particularly popular in the US but performed better around the world.
 In April 1984, Richard Burton and Scott Glenn were announced as stars.
-Roger Moore was asked to reprise his role from the first film, but did not like the sequel's script.
-Lewis Collins claimed he was originally signed to play Haddad due to a contract with producer Euan Lloyd but the role went to the American Scott Glenn.
+Roger Moore was asked to reprise his role of Shawn Fynn from the first film but did not like the sequel's script.
+Lewis Collins claimed he was originally signed to play John Haddad due to a contract with producer Euan Lloyd but the role went to the American Scott Glenn.
+Ingrid Pitt had previously appeared in Lloyd's Who Dares Wins.

-Burton said after making the film, he intended "to retire again for at least six months".
-In August 1984, a week before filming was to begin, Burton died of an intracerebral haemorrhage at his home in Geneva.
+Burton said that after making the film, he intended "to retire again for at least six months".
+In August 1984, a week before filming was to begin, Burton died of an intracerebral hemorrhage at his home in Geneva.
 Producer Euan Lloyd had just visited him: "He looked tan and healthy and had just passed his physical examination for the film after a nice holiday in Switzerland".
 Burton was replaced by Edward Fox.

 In some ways Laurence Olivier resembled Rudolf Hess.